akasaki1211/maya_expressionCollision/README.md

 * The number of colliders cannot be changed after a detection (expression node) is created.

 ## Processing time⏱
-Processing time per joint measured using maya's profiler.
+Below is the processing time per joint measured using Maya's profiler.
+The actual depend on the environment, please check it as a load comparison for each collider.
 |Collider (Iteration:5)|Avg|
 |---|---|
 |sphere|32.57 us|